Skip to content

 What is Bookstart?

-This is given to parents of children in the school year in which they reach their 4th birthday.
-Boxes are handed out by Bookstart staff at Nursery schools when parents are invited to attend a talk about book sharing.
+This pack is gifted to children in the school year in which they Image - bookstart treasure packreach their 4th birthday.
+Treasure packs are handed out by the Bookstart Officer at Nursery schools which parents/ carers are invited to attend a talk about books.
 Don't worry if your child attends a private nursery because packs will also be given out there.
+This packs contains a picture book, an information booklet with hints and tips for parents/ carers all presented in a blue interactive envelope.

 If you have any difficulty getting hold of any of the above packs please contact Bookstart on 0161 343 7824